What is Design Thinking?

 Once you begin thinking like the panic monster was sitting on your head, you will need to ideate and think innovatively to piss that monster off.
 Because it’s your own life on the line here and nobody else’s, this is why you will need to give it your best shot.
 You will then not make a choice out of already existing solutions to your current problem, but instead will CREATE solutions that never existed before.
 It does not stop there, because one solution may or may not always work.
 If you look at a challenge like it was a maze puzzle you will need to take three to four different routes to arrive at your end goal.
 Be mad and let that energy flow like it was the last problem you were ever solving!

-Learning by building is a mantra for Design Thinking.
+Learning by building is a mantra for Design Thinking for Business Strategy.
 Planning and execution may theoretically seem to be two sides of a coin, but when it comes to practical application, the Jenga tower may come crashing down if you blindly follow the manual book.
 Once you prototype your idea it’ll help mitigate practical glitches that may arise in the process of building.

-By testing your idea under extreme conditions, you will never stop improvising.
+By testing your idea under extreme conditions, you will never stop improvising and you will learn about the importance of design thinking in business.
+Design thinking for business strategy is extremely crucial.
 In fact, it’ll motivate you and make you feel like a scientist who observes and reworks on ideas, is unafraid of failure and is curious enough to begin again!

 Design Thinking has been used by major personalities and innovators in the past.
 It was perhaps easier then because firm constructs about particular subjects were not set as they are today.
 Design does not exist in isolation to other subjects like math or science; whereas in reality, understanding one subject lends to the understanding of another.

-Hope this gave you a peek into how design thinking can be used in everyday life.
+Hope this gave you a peek into the importance of design thinking in business strategy that can be used in everyday life.
 Be it an acquisition or an investment venture, any small or big problem can be solved by looking at it through the lenses of Design Thinking.
 And trust me, you will only believe in magic when you truly experience it.